 The goal of performance testing is to check application performance under severe load and stress.

-- Check application performance when multiple users are logged in at the same time and uses different functionalities.
+- Check application performance when multiple users login at the same time and use different functionalities.

-- Check application performance when multiple users are logged in at the same time and uses the same functionality. (e.g. all the users try to transfer the money)
+- Check application performance when multiple users login at the same time and use the same functionality.
+For example – all the users try to transfer the money.

-- Check application performance when the device battery is low.
+- Verify the application performance when the device battery is low.

 - Check application performance when the device battery is high.